cran/themis/tests/testthat/_snaps/upsample.md

     Code
       rec %>% step_upsample(class, id) %>% prep()
-    Error <recipes_error_step>
+    Condition
       Error in `step_upsample()`:
       Caused by error in `prep()`:
       !
-The selector should select at most a single variable
+The selector should select at most a single variable.

 # case_weights

     Code
       rec1_p
-    Message <cliMessage>
+    Message

       -- Recipe ----------------------------------------------------------------------